 Census 2011 estimates the homeless population of Delhi to be 47,076.
 As mentioned earlier, this count is contested.
 Independent estimates project the figure to be between 1.4 lakh to 2.4 lakh.
 However, the current capacity of the existing night shelters, i.e., 21,574 as reported by DUSIB, is greatly inadequate to meet the shelter needs of even the conservative estimate of 47,000 homeless persons.
 Hence, the capacity of night shelters, particularly for women, needs to be substantially expanded.
+It is also important to specify the number of women that can be accommodated in night shelters.

 The presence of homeless population of Delhi is not evenly distributed across the city; it tends to be concentrated in certain regions.
-Data on the district-wise population of the homeless in Delhi, as revealed by Census 2011, shows that over 50 percent of the homeless population is concentrated in the Central, North and South districts of Delhi.
+Data on the district wise population of the homeless in Delhi, as revealed by Census 2011, shows that over 50 percent of the homeless population is concentrated in the Central, North and South districts of Delhi.